 • Local Leads.
 Our Local Leads platform is a white-labeled, full service advertising solution for small business resellers, such as Yellow Pages providers and vertical marketing service providers, to sell call advertising, search marketing and other lead generation products through their existing sales channels to their small business advertisers.
 These calls and leads are then fulfilled by us across our distribution network, including mobile sources, and leading search engines.
 The lead services we offer to small business advertisers through our Local Leads platform include products typically available only to national advertisers, including pay-for-call, search marketing and presence management ad creation and include advanced features such as call tracking, geo-targeting, campaign management, reporting, and analytics.
 The Local Leads platform is highly scalable and has the capacity to support hundreds of thousands of advertiser accounts.
 Reseller partners and publishers generally pay us account fees and agency fees for our products in the form of a percentage of the cost of every click or call delivered to their advertisers.
 Through our contract with Yellowpages.com LLC d/b/a AT&T Interactive which is a subsidiary of AT&T (collectively, "AT&T"), our arrangement with AT&T relates to a business unit that is included in YP Holdings, LLC ("YP") that AT&T sold a majority stake in to a private equity third party in April 2012.
-YP is our largest reseller partner and was responsible for 21% of our total revenues for the three months ended March 31, 2014 of which the majority is derived from our local leads platform.
+Under our primary contract, we generate revenues from our local leads platform from YP.
+We also have a separate pay-for-call services arrangement with YP.
+YP is our largest reseller partner and was responsible for 23% and 22% of our total revenues for the three and nine months ended September 30, 2014.